GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 exists in GTK 4.
 Most of its APIs are deprecated already and not useful when dealing with RGBA visuals.

+### Stop using `gtk_widget_set_app_paintable`

+This is gone in GTK4 with no direct replacement.
+But for some usecases there are alternatives.
+If you want to make the background transparent, you can set the background color to, for example, `rgba(255, 255, 255, 0)` using CSS instead.

 ### Stop using `GtkBox` padding, fill and expand child properties

 GTK 4 removes these [class@Gtk.Box] child properties, so you should stop using